 Love and warmth softened the sharp dialogue

-The quality of the show remained high over the years.
+The quality of the show remained high over the years, and it obviously gained a gay following.
 The dynamic quartet was superb, and it was particularly nice to see veterans White and Arthur being handed such rewarding parts after long careers in television.
 Just like in Maude, Arthur made an unforgettable, funny contribution to the show.
 Once she decided to leave Maude in the 1970s, it was canceled and the same thing happened to The Golden Girls.
 The final sequence saw Dorothy moving out of the house after marrying a man played by Leslie Nielsen.
-Maybe Frank Drebin wasn’t ready to be rooster in this hen house.
+There was no need to make Frank Drebin rooster in this hen house.

 The Golden Girls 1985-1992:U.S. Made for TV.
 179 episodes.
 Color.
 Created by Susan Harris.
 Theme: “Thank You For Being A Friend” (Andrew Gold).
 Cast: Bea Arthur (Dorothy Zbornak), Betty White (Rose Nylund), Rue McClanahan (Blanche Deveraux), Estelle Getty (Sophia Petrillo).